kutayturkoglu/DCGAN-Implementation-on-CelebFaces-Dataset-for-Generating-Face-Images/readme.md

 ## Contributing
 Contributions are welcome!
 Please reach me out for any possible contributions.

+## Further Info
+The model has been trained many epochs beforehand to be able to hold the weights inside of the DCGAN_celeba_d and DCGAN_celeba_g files.
+In the latest version, a transfer learning method has been used.
+The initial weights have been assigned from the weights that has been obtained from the previous trainings.

 ## License
 This project is licensed under the [MIT License](LICENSE).